michaelellis003/mlellis-website/content/authors/michael/_index.md

 title: Michael Ellis
 ---

 I am currently graduate student in the Department of Mathematics at the University of Arkansas.
-My main interest is in using probability theory to improve decision making by quantifying uncertainty.
-In particular I am interested in Bayesian statistical methods for time-series, spatial and spatio-temporal data, time efficient full and approximate Bayesian inference for large datasets and Bayesian nonparametrics.
+My main interest is in using probability theory and statistical methods to improve decision making.
+In particular, I am interested in Bayesian statistical methods for time-series, spatial and spatio-temporal data, time efficient full and approximate Bayesian inference for large datasets and Bayesian nonparametrics.
 I wrote my Master's thesis on {{< staticref "uploads/SI_for_HMM.pdf" "newtab" >}}Sequential Monte Carlo Methods for Hidden Markov Models{{< /staticref >}}.

 I was previously a founding data scientist member at Black Hills Corporation where I built large scale Bayesian/probabilistic forecasting tools.